opipari/DeepRobWeb/home.md

 permalink: /
 ---

-# Deep Learning for Robot Perception
+# DeepRob: Deep Learning for Robot Perception

 ROB 498-002 & 599-009, Winter 2023 at The University of Michigan
 {: .fs-6 .fw-300 }